stella3d/weekend-tracer/README.md

 `Window/Weekend Tracer/Book`

-Chapter-by-chapter implementations, with a button to draw them.
+Open this window to find chapter-by-chapter implementations of the book, with a button to draw each of them.

 Chapters 1-7 are done as a straight translation of the book, and you can find code for them under `Assets/Scripts/Chapters`.
 Each of these chapters has its own implementation in its own file.

 Chapters 8 until the end of the book re-use the same implementation, found in `Assets/Scripts/BatchedTracer.cs`.

+The code that does the actual path tracing will always be found in the job struct's `Execute()` function.

+Code around that is mostly about presenting it in the UI and handling options.

 ### Interactive Window